znjs/How-well-do-you-know-me/README.md

-# Marvel Cli Quiz App
+# How well do you know me Cli Quiz App

-This is a NodeJS cli app about get to know how well do you know me.
+This is a NodeJS cli app about MCU.

 To play this game clone the repository using the command